PostHog/posthog.com/contents/handbook/people/onboarding.md

       </p>
     </details>
 3. Do at least one brainstorming session on a topic important for the team, writing down actionable conclusions.
 Use the time together to discuss issues and involve the new joiner in decisions.
 4. Pair whenever possible.
-Everyone's sitting right next to each other, so pick work that can benefit from this!
+You're all sitting next to each other, so pick work that can benefit from in-person collaboration!

 ## Tools we use